-The Company leases certain facility leases in various jurisdictions, including office space, manufacturing and warehouse space.
+The Company leases certain facility leases in various jurisdictions, including office space, leasehold improvements, manufacturing and warehouse space.
 The Company also leases certain production equipment.
 Leases with an initial term of 12 months or less are not recorded on the balance sheet.
 Operating lease expense is recognized on a straight-line basis over the lease term.
-Total short-term lease costs for the three and nine months ended December 29, 2019 was not significant.
+Total short-term lease costs for the three and nine months ended January 3, 2021 was not significant.

 Most leases contain renewal options, which are exercisable at the Company's sole discretion.
-The extension terms are typically one to five years.
+The extension terms are typicallyone to five years.
 Some leases may include options to purchase the leased property.
 The depreciable life is limited to the lease term unless title transfers or it is reasonably certain that a purchase option will be exercised.
-Operating lease liabilities recognized do not include \$1,522 related to options to extend lease terms that were not reasonably certain of being exercised as at December 29, 2019.
-Finance lease liabilities do not include \$6,456 related to options to extend lease terms that were not reasonably certain of being exercised as at December 29, 2019.
+Operating lease liabilities recognized do not include \$4,518 related to options to extend lease terms that were not reasonably certain of being exercised as at January 3, 2021.
+Finance lease liabilities do not include \$6,456 related to options to extend lease terms that were not reasonably certain of being exercised as at January 3, 2021.